kcisne/Enviro-Maze/README.md

 Acknowledgements
 ===

-Thank you to Professor Eric Klavins and Victor Cannestro for providing guidance and mentoring throughout the quarter.
+Thank you to Professor Eric Klavins, Victor Cannestro and Rajendra Hathwar for providing their guidance and mentoring.

 References
 ===